celoyd/wheather/README.md

 .jpg -- "just please go"?

 For simplicity let's get the last 30 days of 2012.
-That's early winter here, so it should be early summer in SA, which should be around peak greenness.
-The repeated day code means we have to set a variable to make the download work:
+(Later note: ha, I forgot 2012's a leap year!)
+That's early winter where I am, so it's early summer in SA, which should be around peak greenness.
+The repeated day code in the URL means we have to set a variable to make the download work:

     mkdir raws
     cd raws
     for day in 2012{336..365}; do curl -O "http://lance-modis.eosdis.nasa.gov/imagery/subsets/RRGlobal_r06c22/$day/RRGlobal_r06c22.$day.terra.1km.jpg"; done

-(We could replace "terra" with "{terra,aqua}" and curl would know what to do, but I'm trying to keep this simple.)
+(We could replace "terra" with "{terra,aqua}" and curl would know what to do, but let's keep it simple.)

 Have a glance at the images.
 They should be 1024 by 1024, about a quarter of a megabyte, and show a mix of ground cover, clouds, and missing data where the satellite swaths don't overlap.
 (The MODIS people seemeded to switch from showing missing data as white to black a few months ago.
 Must remember to look into that.)